TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/003 New Component.md

 ![](Resources/IntercomponentDependencies.svg)

 Remember how the dependencies were supposed to flow according to Clean Architecture.
 The ones from WebAPI to Data components is unfortunate but necessary.
+And do not cause too much trouble, anyway.

-### Who knows about who?
+#### Who knows about who?

 Application depends on Domain.